AROID: Improving Adversarial Robustness Through Online Instance-Wise Data Augmentation: Experiments

-\textbf{Policy update frequency $K$}. \cref{fig: policy update frequency sensitivity} shows that the highest accuracy and robustness were achieved when $K=5$, i.e., the lowest frequency under the test.
-This implies that AT benefits from a more "up-to-date" DA.
-Furthermore, it seems possible to trade accuracy for efficiency by setting a larger $K$ (up to 20) while maintaining similarly high robustness.
+\textbf{Policy update frequency $K$}. \cref{fig: prn K,fig: vit K} show that the highest accuracy and robustness were achieved when $K=5$, i.e., the lowest frequency under the test.
+This implies that AT benefits from a more ``up-to-date'' DA.
+Furthermore, it seems possible to trade accuracy for efficiency by choosing a larger value of $K$ (up to 20) while maintaining similarly high robustness.
 In general, the accuracy and robustness of our method declines with lower policy update frequency.

-\textbf{Number of trajectories $T$}. \cref{fig: number of trajectories sensitivity} shows that $T=8$ achieved the best trade-off between accuracy and robustness.
-Accuracy and robustness are high for $T\geq 6$ and $T\geq 4$, respectively.
-This suggests that (1) there is a minimum requirement on the amount of trajectories for our policy gradient estimator to be accurate and (2) our method may not benefit from increasing $T$ beyond 8.
+\textbf{Number of trajectories $T$}. \cref{fig: prn T,fig: vit T} show that high accuracy and robustness are achieved around $T=8$.
+This suggests that (1) there is a minimum requirement on the amount of trajectories for our policy gradient estimator to be accurate and, (2) our method may not benefit from increasing $T$ beyond 8.

-\textbf{Policy learning objectives}.
-Each of the three proposed policy learning objectives were removed to evaluate its contribution to AROID's performance.
-As shown in \cref{tab: objectives ablation}, removing any of them observably degraded both accuracy and robustness and increased the standard deviation in the accuracy produced in different runs.
-This suggests that each objective plays an important role in our method.
-Training the policy network failed without Diversity as the output policy distribution concentrated on several sub-policies, i.e., gave zero probabilities at the remaining sub-policies.
-The REINFORCE method failed to recover from this situation because it no longer explored other opportunities.
-Note that the contribution of each objective, esp.
-Vulnerability and Affinity, can differ considerably across different training settings as the appropriate level of hardness will change.